Dive1995/Language-Learner-Frontend/README.md

 # Language Learner

-Welcome to Language Learner, a powerful tool for language learners to immerse themselves in authentic content while expanding their vocabulary effortlessly.
+Welcome to Language Learner, a powerful tool for language learners to immerse themselves in authentic content from YouTube in their targeted language, while expanding their vocabulary effortlessly.

 ## Key Features
 - Search any YouTube video in your target language and access original subtitles.